Get a quote

 – The system validates the code and applies the discount if valid

-– The updated total price reflects the applied discount
+– The updated total reflects the applied discount

-– An error message is displayed for invalid or expired codes
+– An error message appears for invalid or expired codes

 User Stories vs. Use Cases: Key Differences

-At this point, you might be thinking, “Aren’t user stories basically the same as use cases?”
-Many people ask the same question, as they overlap in some ways, and teams sometimes mix them up.
-But they serve different purposes and are presented in different formats as well.
+At this point, some teams start wondering whether user stories are basically the same as use cases.
+They overlap in some ways, but they serve different purposes and use different levels of detail.

 Example: “As a shopper, I want to save my cart so that I can check out later.”